Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Degeneration formula for nodal Gromov--Witten theory

 We can finally state the degeneration formula for nodal Gromov--Witten theory:

-\begin{theorem} Let $W \rightarrow B$ be a flat projective morphism from a smooth variety $W$ to a smooth connected curve $B$, with $0 \in B$ a distinguished point so that the fibers $W_t$ over $t \in B \setminus \{0\}$ are smooth varieties and the special fiber $W_0$ over $0$ has two smooth irreducible components $Y_1$ and $Y_2$ intersecting transversally along a smooth divisor $D \subset W_0$.
-Then, for every vertical $W$-valued stable graph $\Gamma$,
+\begin{theorem}[\textbf{Theorem \ref{thm_intro_degeneration}}] Let $W \rightarrow B$ be a flat projective morphism from a smooth variety $W$ to a smooth connected curve $B$ with a distinguished point $0 \in B$ such that \begin{enumerate} \item [(i)] the fibers $W_t$ over $t \in B\setminus\{0\}$ are smooth varieties, \item[(ii)] the fiber $W_0$ over $0 \in B$ is the union of two smooth irreducible components $Y_1$ and $Y_2$ glued along a smooth connected divisor $D$. \end{enumerate} Then, for every vertical $W$-valued stable graph $\Gamma$,